gramineproject/graphene/Documentation/sgx-intro.rst

 Linux modules
 ^^^^^^^^^^^^^

-*NOTE* this section

 At the time of this writing (December 2019) there are two modules in
 circulation: one is distributed together with SDK (`github repo
 <https://github.com/intel/linux-sgx-driver>`__) and another is being upstreamed
 (`github repo <https://github.com/intel/SGXDataCenterAttestationPrimitives/tree/master/driver/linux>`__,
 `LKML thread (v24) <https://lore.kernel.org/lkml/20191129231326.18076-1-jarkko.sakkinen@linux.intel.com/>`__).

 Those two are not to be confused.
-The driver from SDK is currently unversally used, because it is the only driver mentioned in downloads, but it won't be ever upstreamed, so it is likely that it's days are numbered.
+The driver from SDK is currently universally used, because it is the only driver mentioned in downloads, but it won't be ever upstreamed, so it is likely that it's days are numbered.